martinloren/HS-ACC-WiFi-Accelerometer/README.md

 2) With PCB.
 You need to build a main controller board (instructions in <code>HS-ACC Main Board</code> folder) and 1 or 2 sensors (instructions in <code>HS-ACC Sensor</code> folder)

  ## How to use - Quick Guide
- When the instrument is powered it creates an Wifi AP with SSID like **ESP-ACC-F62684**.
+ When the instrument is powered up, it creates a Wifi AP with SSID like **ESP-ACC-F62684**.
- 1) Connect to it with the phone (pass: *123456789*);
+ 1) Connect your smart phone to this AP (pass: 123456789).
- 2) Enable WiFi connection in HScope Settings;
+ 2) Enable WiFi connection in HScope Settings.
  3) HScope should connect to it automatically, enjoy!

 **Instrument Settings**

-After connecting to the instrument WiFi, open the browser at the address 192.168.4.1.
+After successful WiFi connection to the instrument, open the browser at the address 192.168.4.1.

 <img src="HS-ACC_Settings_1.jpg" width="45%"/> <img src="HS-ACC_Settings_2.jpg" width="35%"/>